Server Side Validation

 string

-The column name of the error.
-It is case sensitive.
+The CSVbox column name (i.e., the field you mapped), not the user’s original header..
+It is case sensitive. (required for cell

 message